 As noted above, remember that safety features can be important, depending on the needs of the driver.
 There are many impacts that aging can have on an individual’s driving capabilities.
 For instance, eyesight can start to decrease as people become older.
 Cars with technology to brake automatically, merge lanes safely, or keep a safe distance behind others can be beneficial for older drivers who may have some vision issues.

 If your purchase is for yourself, think about your own lifestyle when you’re deciding on a make and model.
 Do you commute to work each day?
 If you’re working a lot and not getting a restful night’s sleep, you might want to consider a car with built-in safety features that will help to keep you alert.
-Some vehicles that can let you know if you’re drifting off the road.
+Some vehicles let you know if you’re drifting off the road.
 Obviously, no one wants to be in that position, but it’s better to have a car that alerts you of such things rather than ending up in a ditch.

 Do you live in an area that sometimes deals with wintery weather conditions?
 If so, you’ll want something reliable to combat the snow or something that has features like four-wheel drive.
 Wintertime safety is hugely important when you’re behind the wheel.